pabloiea1995/online-log/README.md

 NPM module to generate online log for your express applications.
 Establishes a new end-point on `/online-log`.
 Main view is on `/online-log/view`

+*Version 0.2.0 Release Notes:*

+ - Added support for optional console.log printing with a possibility to colour level string.
+ - Added log level selection, so entries with lower log level than configured won´t be registered.
+ - Minnor improvements on the web view.

 [online-demo](https://autos-la-valenciana.ew.r.appspot.com/online-log/view)